Liam-Tomas/Microservice-Project/README.md

   ]
 }

-Uninstall Programs
+Uninstall Programs:

-Request:

-‘POST /uninstall_programs’
+Request: ‘POST /uninstall_programs’

-Parameters:

-programs_to_uninstall: A list of program names to uninstall.
+Parameters: programs_to_uninstall: A list of program names to uninstall.

 Example call: